 It all starts with what we call the 20/4/10 rule, which says you should:

 - Make a down payment of at least 20%.

 - Finance a car for no more than four years.

 - And not let your total monthly vehicle expense, including principal, interest and insurance, exceed 10% of your gross income.

-So grab your pay stubs and determine your household's monthly gross income — that's how much you and your spouse make before any taxes or expenses are deducted.
+So grab your pay stubs and determine your household’s monthly gross income.
+Gross income is how much you and your spouse make before any taxes or expenses are deducted.

 Now go to our auto loan calculator.